TheWinczi/AI_Map_Recognition/README.md

 To my own study I have programmed regression process.
 As described in [Data details and description](#data-details-and-description) input data stores measurement time of each measurement.
 Therefore, it is possible to calculate how long it took to move from one point to another.
-As a result, we can try to reproduce the time curve needed to change the coordinates depending on the position (train a model).
+As a result, it is possible to reproduce the time curve needed to change the coordinates depending on the position (train a model).

 During regression process **4** different algorithms were used:
 1. Decision Tree